carpentries/instructor-training/_extras/checkout.md

 Trainees must make a contribution to a lesson's content, exercises, or instructor's guide by doing one of the following:

-1. Providing substantive feedback on an existing issue or pull request (preferred).
+1. Providing substantive feedback on an existing issue or pull request.
+A good starting point may be issues and pull requests with the label [`discussion`](https://github.com/search?utf8=%E2%9C%93&q=org%3Aswcarpentry+is%3Aopen+org%3Adatacarpentry+label%3Adiscussion) or [`question`](https://github.com/search?utf8=%E2%9C%93&q=org%3Aswcarpentry+is%3Aopen+org%3Adatacarpentry+label%3Aquestion).
 2. Submitting a change to fix an existing issue.
+Issues that maintainers have tagged as [`newcomer-friendly`](https://github.com/search?utf8=%E2%9C%93&q=org%3Aswcarpentry+is%3Aopen+org%3Adatacarpentry+label%3Anewcomer-friendly) or [`help-wanted`](https://github.com/search?utf8=%E2%9C%93&q=org%3Aswcarpentry+is%3Aopen+org%3Adatacarpentry+label%3Ahelp-wanted) are a safe bet.
-3. Proof-reading a lesson and adding a new issue describing something to be improved.
+3. **(Less recommended)** Proof-reading a lesson and adding a new issue describing something to be improved.

 Contributions to Data Carpentry materials may be submitted through GitHub or by [email]({{ site.contact }}).
 Contributions to Software Carpentry materials must be submitted through GitHub.